seanboyce/ubiblio/SETUP.md

 There is no password recovery -- this is by design.
 I realize this is a little inconvenient, but I wanted something fully self-hosted.
 Registration / password recovery generally depends on email, which is a pain to host myself.

-If you absolutely need to recover a user, you can shut down ubiblio, open up the DB in a sqlite database browser, and manually clear the users out.
-Then add back the /setup endpoint to recreate the same users with a known password.
-Or just add new admin users.
-Don't forget to clear out the code block after.
-However, it's a lot less work to simply not lose your password!
+If you absolutely need to recover a user, you can shut down ubiblio, open up the DB in a sqlite database browser, and manually clear that user out.
+Then add back the user by launching ubiblio with appropriate environment variables.
+Remember to visit /user-setup endpoint to actually create the user.
+You'll probably lose your reading list, but the username will work again.

+It's a lot less work to not lose your password!

 # Backups: